oban-bg/oban/guides/recipes/expected-failures.md

 end
 ```

+Note that we've also used `defstruct []` to make our worker a viable struct.
+This is necessary for our protocol to dispatch correctly, as protocols consider
+all modules to be a plain `atom`.

 The final step is to call `reportable?/2` from our application's error reporter,
 passing in the worker module and the attempt number: